 Presidents Day is celebrated in the United States on the third Monday of February.
 In Klamath Falls, Oregon, that entire weekend is dedicated to the Winter Wings Festival and birds.
-In fact, the festival has expanded to four days, running from February 13 through 16, 2014.
-This year the festival is headquartered, for the first two days, at the Running Y Ranch Resort then, over the weekend, at Oregon Institute of Technology (OIT).
-When we last toured the event in 2011, it was entirely headquartered at OIT.
-There we found vendors of all things birding – and more, presentations, seminars, art and photo contest entries, and activities for kids.
+In fact, the festival has expanded to four days, running from February 12 through 15, 2015.
+This year the festival is headquartered at Oregon Institute of Technology (OIT).
+When we last toured the event in 2011 we found vendors of all things birding – and more, presentations, seminars, art and photo contest entries, and activities for kids.
 In 2011, the event also offered a reception and bird quiz with writer, photographer and naturalist, Jeffrey Gordon.

 The seminars address topics of interest to birders, but with Canon as a major sponsor, many focus on photography with improved wildlife photography being the goal.
 In order to keep the event fresh, organizers bring in a different mix of seminars each year.
 The festival also offers a lot for kids.
 Live birds are a highlight.
 In 2011, we spotted a couple of young ladies walking around the venue with live kestrels – the smallest North American hawk.
 Kids were delighted with the opportunity to pet a live turkey and see a wood duck up close.
 Local school kids participated in an art contest, so their work was judged and displayed at the festival.